-Evaluation criteria for in-class activity (presentation)University of Score % Groningen Accurate description of the main insights from the practice-oriented 20 narrative Accurate description of the main insights from the theoretical narrative 20 Reflections on the link between the spatial planning in the related country 20 and the theories discussed in the theoretical narrative and the assigned literature Comparison with the case of the Netherlands 20 Quality of presentation and interaction with the audience (i.e. students) 20 TOTAL 100 %
+Evaluation criteria for in-class activity (presentation)University of Groningen Score % Accurate description of the main insights from the practice-oriented narrative 20 Accurate description of the main insights from the theoretical narrative 20 Reflections on the link between the spatial planning in the related country and the theories discussed in the theoretical narrative and the assigned literature 20 Comparison with the case of the Netherlands 20 Quality of presentation and interaction with the audience (i.e. students) 20 TOTAL 100 % lecturers from other institutions are discussed among the local students.
+Attendance is mandatory.